 An alternative that the customer could have opted for was, of course, the complete replacement of the old machine.
 However, this is an operation that should not be underestimated, with a considerably longer delivery time than an extensive overhaul.

-Result for the customer: “a piece of art”
+Result for the customer: Ready for the future

-For more information about in situ rewinding of generators, call us at +32(0)35417140 or send us a message using the form below:
+Do you want to know more about the inspection, repair or rewinding of generators?
+Call us at +32(0)35417140 or send us a message using the form below: